char543/Ansible-Wordpress-SSL/README.md

 ### Steps

 Before you start, Set cloudflare ssl to 'off' (or turn off your other cdn / domain based ssl).
-This playbook assumes a fresh server, it may work otherwise based on existing configuration but isn't reccomended.
+This playbook assumes a fresh server, it may work otherwise based on existing configuration but it's reccomendedto begin with a fresh on.

 ##### 1) Install Ansible with this command
 sudo apt update && sudo apt install software-properties-common && sudo apt install python-apt -y && sudo apt-add-repository --yes --update ppa:ansible/ansible && sudo apt install ansible -y